Freeing up GPs to do the work they love to do, and for what brought them into the medical profession in the first place

 - Access other health care providers to support quality patient care.

-- Use accurate patient data to increase proactive, preventative care.
+- Use accurate EMR data to increase proactive, preventative care.

 - Get support for patients from health care teams located in the practice or in the community, and from networks of colleagues.
 Everyone can work to their strengths, and support and rely on each other to ensure patients get the best care.